Mission

 Moscow period

-During its 40+ years history Kontinent could be found on the shelves of many world’s major public and university libraries.
-Besides publications Kontinent’s board had organized a number of major international conferences in Moscow, Paris, Rome, New York, and Geneva as well as Maximovs readings “Past, Present, Future of Russia” in Paris, Moscow, Washington and Warsaw.
+The encyclopedia “Who is Who in Russia (M., 1998)” called Kontinent “one of the best periodicals.”
+During its 40+ year history, Kontinent has been found in many of the world’s foremost public and university libraries.
+In addition to its publications, Kontinent’s board organized several major international conferences in Moscow, Paris, Rome, New York, and Geneva, as well as Maximov’s readings “Past, Present, Future of Russia” in Paris, Moscow, Washington, and Warsaw.

 New Kontinent